Practice Area CVs:

 Training and Lectures

 Simon regularly presents lectures and training on his practice areas particularly on the interface between Mental Health Act and the Mental Capacity Act / DOLS.
-He is presently preparing a lecture on the balance between Article 8 and Article 10 in relation to people with mental disorders or who lack mental capacity and a lecture on the developing jurisprudence of the Upper Tribunal.
+He teaches advocacy on the MHLA course for the Law Society’s Accredited Mental Health Tribunal Panel.
+He has lectured to BIAS and AMHPs and to NHS Staff at a Safeguarding Conference.
 He is happy to speak to large groups or small.
-Recent talks/seminars/lectures- To LA DOL Spanels/BIAS on DOLS, NHS Staff at Safeguarding Conference.

 Career & Education